nodejs/node/doc/api/n-api.md

 should be the last API call made in conjunction with a given `napi_threadsafe_function`, because after the call completes, there is no guarantee that the `napi_threadsafe_function` is still allocated.
-For the same reason, do not make use of a thread-safe function after receiving a return value of `napi_closing` in response to a call to `napi_call_threadsafe_function`.
+For the same reason, do not use a thread-safe function after receiving a return value of `napi_closing` in response to a call to `napi_call_threadsafe_function`.
 Data associated with the `napi_threadsafe_function` can be freed in its `napi_finalize` callback which